lowRISC/opentitan/doc/rm/c_cpp_coding_style.md

 Declarations marked `static` must not appear in header files.
 Header files are declarations of public interfaces, and `static` definitions are copied, not shared, between compilation units.

+This is especially important in the case of a polyglot header, since function-local static declarations have different, incompatible semantics in C and C++.

 Functions marked `static` must not be marked `inline`.
 The compiler is capable of inlining static functions without the `inline` annotation.